 Rick Santelli on country downgrades, central banks printing money, and debt buybacks.
 (2:52)

 CNBC's Jim Cramer says U.S. companies should get a lot of credit for making a "lot of money."
 He doesn't think the Federal Reserve is solely responsible for their success and dismisses those who are "wrong about this stock market every day."
 (3:27)

 How Does GDP stack up to 2013 earnings expectations?
 CNBC's Rick Santelli and Richard Farr, Boenning & Scattergood, discuss.

-CNBC's Rick Santelli breaks down the latest numbers from the NY Fed's Empire State Index; and takes a look at consumer spending and pricing, with John Ryding, RDQ Economics, and CNBC's Steve Liesman.
+CNBC's Rick Santelli breaks down the latest economic data on the better-than-expected consumer spending number, and reveals the import/export prices last month, with CNBC's Steve Liesman.

 Greg Ip, The Economist economics editor, offers several scenarios which would prompt the Fed to exit its current asset-buying program .

 CNBC's Rick Santelli talks with Bluford Putnam, CME Group chief economist, about the Fed's exit strategy, and whether Ben Bernanke will stay as Fed head.

 Russ Koesterich, BlackRock, tells investors how to play the record rally.

 Will positive jobs data be enough for the Fed to slow its asset-buying program?
 Jon Hilsenrath, Wall Street Journal chief economics correspondent, weighs in.

 Adam Parker, Morgan Stanley; Jerry Webman, OppenheimerFunds; and Richard Bernstein, Richard Bernstein Advisors, discuss the real risks in the markets and the Fed's policies.